 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For User Experience Directors, experience does not seem to be a major factor in determining pay.
 Substantial, six-figure paychecks show up early in this area; folks who have worked for fewer than five years report earning a median of $118K.
 User Experience Directors claiming one to two decades of experience make an estimated median of $140K.
 As User Experience Directors reach more than two decades on the job, compensation remains commensurate with experience; the average pay in this group is $151K.

 Pay Difference by Location

-User Experience Directors will find that San Francisco offers an impressive pay rate, one which exceeds the national average by 13 percent.
-User Experience Directors can also look forward to large paychecks in cities like Boston (+11 percent), Seattle (+9 percent), New York (+8 percent), and Dallas (+5 percent).
-Denver is home to the smallest salaries in the field, lagging the national average by 16 percent.
-Workers in Minneapolis and Austin earn salaries that trail the national average for those in this profession (13 percent less and 12 percent less, respectively).
+Surpassing the national average by 12 percent, User Experience Directors in San Francisco receive some of the highest pay in the country.
+User Experience Directors can also look forward to large paychecks in cities like Boston (+10 percent), Seattle (+8 percent), New York (+7 percent), and Dallas (+5 percent).
+The smallest paychecks in the market, 14 percent south of the national average, can be found in Denver.
+Workers in Minneapolis and Austin earn salaries that trail the national average for those in this profession (14 percent less and 12 percent less, respectively).

 Key Stats for User Experience Director